-- Get a good night's sleep the night before the test. - Eat a good breakfast.
-Eat some protein, like eggs or yogurt.
-Also eat something with fiber, like multi-grain toast or an apple.
-Fiber will help you stay feeling full. - Study a little bit at a time.
+- Get a good night's sleep the night before the test. - Eat a good breakfast that includes some protein, like eggs or yogurt.
+Also eat something with fiber to help you stay feeling full, like multi-grain toast or an apple. - Study a little bit at a time.
 Don't wait until the last minute.

-There are some test-taking and memory strategies.
-Some students figure out what works for them.
+There are some test-taking and memory strategies that some students figure out that work for them.
 Can these tricks work for other students too?